 He won his comeback race, P1 at the South African Grand Prix on a Sunday in which just five of the 26 starters saw the chequered flag.

-That was Prost’s first of seven race wins, The Professor claiming his fifth and final Drivers’ Championship title after scoring 99 points, 16 more than arch rival Senna.
+That was Prost’s first of seven race wins, The Professor claiming his fourth and final Drivers’ Championship title after scoring 99 points, 16 more than arch rival Senna.

 Scoring 99 points, his tally alone put him ahead of the second-best team in the teams’ championship, McLaren, who scored 84 points.

 Damon Hill beat his Williams team-mate Jacques Villeneuve to the 1996 Drivers’ Championship title, the Briton 19 points up.

 The FW18 was in a class of its own, only Michael Schumacher able to challenge the Renault-powered car when it came to pole position.

 Sundays also went the team’s way, winning 12 of the 16 grands prix, and on the podium in all but two races.
 The team-mates only failed to score in just one race, Monaco.